HimplHeap Entailment

 domain of a single singleton map that binds a location p to some value is

-the singleton set \{p}, thus such a singleton map cannot be disjoint from
+the singleton set \{p}, so such a singleton map cannot be disjoint from

 another singleton map that binds the same location p.